Laboratory 8

 Our demo

-The asymmetry in the arrangement of the spheres allows for the identification of errors in the ordering of the rows/columns of the image.
+The asymmetry in the arrangement of the spheres helps in detecting errors in the image row/column ordering.

 The Scene